 Puerto de Mogan has a Spanish culture and traditions present.
 Spanish is the official language of the village, but English is also spoken.
 Locals are very hospitable and friendly people.
 Snowbirds can explore this part of the town by engaging with locals, exploring archaeological sites and if you're interested, you could learn some Spanish.

-- Activities in Puerto de Mogan, Gran Canaria in the winter
+- 7 Activities in Puerto de Mogan, Gran Canaria in the fall, winter, or spring

 Why should people visit during the winter?

 For snowbirds, the constant sunshine and warm temperatures will be a great attraction to Puerto de Mogan.
 Even in winter, you won't be reminded of the cold weather you left behind.
 There are a couple of activities to enjoy, interesting things to see in the area in the winter also, so it won't be a boring warm winter getaway.

 Another main attraction to this cozy fishing village/resort is the Andalusian Venetian harbor.
 The restaurants and bars offer some really tasty delicacies and most of them remain open during the winter.

 The climate in Puerto de Mogan offers warm temperatures all year long.
 It gets hot, but the climate is always balanced and conducive.
 There is almost no rainfall all year long, but there is some precipitation during the winter.